pryley/site-reviews/readme.txt

 - Added "ORDER BY" to migration SQL queries; this will make migrations run a little slower but fix a potential problem where database migrations may not complete successfully
 - Fixed addons notice styling and placement
 - Fixed plugin file paths on IIS Windows servers
-- Fixed plugin migrations to work better with caching plugins
+- Fixed plugin migrations to work better with the W3 Total Cache plugin
 - Fixed strict standard notices in PHP 5.6

 = 5.1.0 (2020-10-24) =